holehouse-lab/shephard/docs/shephard_file_types.rst

 * :code:`track_name` is a free-form string that describes the type of the track.
 This can be anything, and is used for track selection in SHEPHARD

 The remainder of the file (:code:`v1`, :code:`v2`, :code:`vn`) are values or symbols that should map to each residue, such that each residue has a value or symbol in the track file.
-When reading in a track file, if the number of symbols/values does not match the protein length an error will occur.
+When reading in a track file, an error will occur if the number of symbols/values does not match the protein length.

 Tracks must be EITHER all numerical or all symbolic, and when read in the user has to specify which they are.
 This reflects the fact that Track objects are either symbolic- or value-based.